miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 <!-- Short description of the scope and nature of this architecture view. -->

-The following architecture view is a [DDD Context Map](https://learning.oreilly.com/library/view/patterns-principles-and/9781118714706/c07.xhtml).
+This architecture view is a [DDD Context Map](https://learning.oreilly.com/library/view/patterns-principles-and/9781118714706/c07.xhtml).
 It shows how the Farmacy Food system is broken up into bounded contexts (BCs) and how they interact with each other.

 ![DDD Context Map](../images/ddd-context-map.png)